exwm/yt_clipper/readme.md

   - Add target max bitrate option for constrained quality mode using `-b <bitrate>` where bitrate is in kb/s.

 ## Clipper Script (Installation) Change Log

+- v3.3.0:

+  - Use with `v0.0.76` of the markup script.
+See [Clipper Script Installation](#clipper-script-installation).
+  - Add better bitrate detection using ffprobe.
+  - Add logging version of markup script at top of log.
+  - Add decreasing ranges in merge list (eg 4-1 will merge pairs 4,3,2,1 in that order).
+  - Improve stabilization speed (at the cost of quality of first pass shaky output).
+  - Fix marker pair encode settings not being overridden by global settings.
+  - Fix mac ssl verification errors.
+Handling of DASH video and audio especially should now be fixed.

 - v3.2.0: